-- Roadworks (Airport Trail/Deerfoot Trail to 36 Street N.E.) - Existing Airport Trail between Deerfoot Trail and Barlow Trail will be upgraded from four to six lanes.
-Airport Trail between Barlow Trail and 36 Street will be constructed to six lanes.
-Most of the roadworks will be constructed in 2013.
+- Roadworks (Airport Trail/Deerfoot Trail to 36 Street N.E.) - Existing Airport Trail between Deerfoot Trail and Barlow Trail has been upgraded from four to six lanes.
+Airport Trail between Barlow Trail and 36 Street is constructed to six lanes.

-- February 7, 2011: City Council approved moving forward on the Airport Trail tunnel project.
+- February 2011 – City Council approved construction of the Airport Trail tunnel

-- June 30, 2013: The City turned over the section above the tunnel under the east permimeter road to the CAA.
+- June 30, 2013 – hand over to CAA the area above the tunnel under east perimeter service road

-- July 31, 2013: The City turned over the section above the tunnel under the west perimeter road to the CAA.
+- July 31, 2013 – hand over to CAA the area above the tunnel under west perimeter service road